RickAlves07/College-Exercises/README.md

 # English:
-Simple programs developed with colleagues and based on activities proposed by professors as complementary material for training in Computer Science.
+Simple code challenges written with the help of my classmates for curriculum activities.
+Each one of those was proposed by my professors as practice study material and to refine our Computer Science skills.

 Content:
 > APS - ED - 422.c = Creation and behavior test of a linked list, where each element contains a value and points to the next element, and so on until the last element that points to the position of the first element.